-Total domestic fuel surcharge revenue increased by \$117 million in the first quarter of 2018 as a result of higher fuel surcharge rates caused by increasing jet and diesel fuel prices, as well as the overall increase in package volume during the quarter.
+Total domestic fuel surcharge revenue increased by \$153 million in thesecond quarter of 2018 as a result of higher fuel surcharge rates caused by increasing jet and diesel fuel prices, as well as the overall increase in package volume during the quarter.
 In addition to the factors above, fuel surcharge revenue was positively impacted by the changes to the fuel surcharge calculation, as the rates and price indices are updated more frequently to better align with prevailing market rates.
+On a year-to-date basis, fuel surcharge revenue increased by \$270 million.